aws-samples/amazon-cognito-aspnetcore-webapp-for-serverless/lab-2-openid/README.md

 }
 ```

-1. After setting up an app client, you can configure the address of your sign-up and sign-in webpages.
+4. After setting up an app client, you can configure the address of your sign-up and sign-in webpages.
 You can use an Amazon Cognito hosted domain and choose an available domain prefix.
-For this workshop, use *first initial>* + *last initial* + *-dotnetcore-cognito*.
+For this workshop, use *first initial* + *last initial* + *-dotnetcore-cognito*.
 For John Smith: js-dotnetcore-cognito.
 If you receive an error saying **Domain already exists** try a different domain name.
 ```
-aws cognito-idp create-user-pool-domain --user-pool-id <poolId> --domain <first initial> + <last initial> + -dotnetcore-cognito
+aws cognito-idp create-user-pool-domain --user-pool-id <poolId> --domain <first initial> + <last initial> + -dotnetcore
 ```

 ### Step 2: Setting up Amazon Api Gateway Authorizer